June 27, 2023

 BUSHWHACKING

-Only a narrow dirt strip down at my feet told me I was still on track as I left us though the green maze.
-And my biggest fear was that the foliage was too dense for me to see any potential snakes that might be hanging out nearby.
+Only a narrow dirt strip down at my feet told me I was still on track as I led us through the green maze.
+My biggest fear was that the foliage was too dense for me to see any potential snakes that might be hanging out nearby.

 We finally broke free of the melee as the trail dropped down to the road we’d been paralleling since the Mt.
 Ashland Inn.
 I genuinely hoped the trail crossed the paved road and picked up somewhere below without any more bushwhacking.
-My legs and arms were already scratched up enough for day two.
+My legs and arms were already scratched up enough for the second day out here.

 Caution: overgrown trail ahead